Crema Captcha

 Ongoing Development

 After being implemented on our company website, this plugin went through several rewrites to add new filters, reduce alternate versions, remove jQuery, and make it more efficient.
 Crema Captcha v4.0 has already been deprecated, due to incompatible changes.
-The latest plugin is v4.4.0-rc.
+The latest plugin is v4.4.1.

 To read more about the differences between versions, please view the version history.